Ontario Highway 404: Extension to Keswick

 followed by two structures over Mount Albert Road, west of Woodbine Avenue, begun in late 2008 and completed in 2009.

 By April 2011, the extension had been cleared and graded.

-Completion was originally scheduled for December 15, 2012 with landscaping work to continue the following spring.
+Completion was originally scheduled for December 15, 2012, with landscaping work to continue the following spring.

 However, due to soil conditions and utility relocation issues, the project was delayed by nearly two years.
 The C$99 million extension opened on September 17, 2014.

+Further widening for extension of HOV lanes

+On December 9, 2016, the MTO announced that the segment between Highway 407 and Stouffville Road would be widened from six to eight lanes with the additional inner lanes to be used as HOV lanes.
+Much of the work involved paving over the remainder of the grass median and erecting a concrete barrier.
+A complex part of this project involved the staged replacement of the existing 16th Avenue and Rouge River bridges that have been in service when the freeway opened; the old 16th Avenue underpasses had been widened twice (in 1988 for new ramps, and in 2002 for the freeway expansion) but still permitted only four lanes of an increasingly-congested 16th to pass through, and the old Rouge River bridges were originally designed with two freeway lanes each and for the 2002 expansion they were restriped for three lanes by removing the shoulders.
+A carpool lot was added at Major Mackenzie Drive at the start of the project.
+Construction north of Major Mackenzie Drive started in 2017 and was completed in 2021, while construction south of Major Mackenzie started in 2019 and was scheduled to be completed by the end of August 2024.
+The southbound HOV lane south of Stouffville Road opened on September 16, 2024 and the northbound HOV lane opened on September 28, 2024.

 Future

-On December 9, 2016, the MTO announced that the segment between Highway 407 and Stouffville Road would be widened from six to eight lanes, with the additional inner lanes to be used as HOV lanes.
-The project will also add a carpool lot at Major Mackenzie Drive, and replace the 16th Avenue and Rouge River bridges.
-Construction north of Major Mackenzie Drive started in 2017 and is expected to be completed in 2021, while construction south of Major Mackenzie started in 2019 and is expected to be completed in 2023.

 Long term proposals by the province call for Highway 404 to be extended to Highway 12, between Sunderland and Beaverton.
 This extension would follow a new alignment to Port Bolster, east of which the freeway would incorporate the existing two lanes of Highway 48.
-It has drawn criticism from various environmental groups who claim it will only serve to accelerate urban sprawl north of Toronto.
+It has drawn criticism from various environmental groups, which claim it would serve only to accelerate urban sprawl north of Toronto.